 Figure~\ref{fig:etplot} shows the relation between energy $E$ and period $T$ of the above PO for various sets of $(n,m)$ with varying $s_z$ from $s$ to $-s$.
 Each such PO forms a bridge between the two circular orbits, as it emerge from the circular orbit C$_+$, increasing spin obliquity with energy and finally submerge into another circular orbit C$_-$.
 It can be easily checked that the above orbit coincides the circular orbits (\ref{eq:circ}) in the limits $s_z\to \pm s$.
 The bifurcation scenario of the bridge orbit is illustrated in Fig.~\ref{fig:brhis}.

 \putfig{tb}{.7}{brhis}{Illustration of the bifurcation scenario of the bridge orbit.
 Lower to upper panels in energy order.}

-Each bridge orbit forms a 3-parameter family since the orientation of the total angular momentum $\bj$ and the phase $\gamma$ in Eq.~(\ref{eq42}) are arbitrary.
+Each bridge orbit forms a three-parameter family since the orientation of the total angular momentum $\bj$ and the phase $\gamma$ in Eq.~(\ref{eq42}) are arbitrary.
 Figure~\ref{fig:bridge} displays some examples of bridge orbits $(n,m)$ for several values of $s_z$.
-As the spin vector tilts, the orbital ripples develop and eventually subside toward spin flip.
+As the spin vector tilts, the orbital ripples develop and eventually subside toward the spin flip.

 \putfig{tb}{}{bridge}{Some bridge orbits $(n,m)$ with $n-m=1$, calculated for several values of $s_z$ (in units of $\hbar$) between $s$ and $-s$.
 The parameters $\kappa=0.1\,\omega/\hbar$ and $s=\hbar/2$ are used.
-Note that the vertical magnification is set approximately 10 times the horizontal one.}
+Note that the vertical magnification is set approximately ten times the horizontal one.}